Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     <img src="https://user-images.githubusercontent.com/65610334/212619373-74e057af-ee18-4eb2-b671-9f77acc565dc.jpg" alt="Error Histogram">
 </p>

+Now you are done with your 3D reconstruction.
+You can try different objects for yourself for **3d reconstrcution using single camera and mirror setup**.

+> *We have provided the marked 2D points of different objects for 3D reconstruction in the `Marked 2D Points` folder.
+You can use them to test out the reconstruction, or you can mark your own points and use them for reconstruction.*

 ### ***Details On Estimation of 3D World Points (`lsqnonlin`)***

 The script that performs reconstruction for marked points in a single image is `reconstruct_marked_pts_bct.m`, and over video data assuming tracked points in each frame with DLTdv8a is `reconstruct_tracked_pts_bct.m`.
 Both of them use the same process for estimating the 3D world coordinates, defined in the internal optimization target function `reconst_coords_per_px`.